rizrmd/zlay-llm/README.md

 # Zlay LLM Client

 A high-performance, OpenAI-compatible LLM client written in Zig with full support for OpenAI Harmony encoding and streaming responses.
+Compatible with Zig 0.15.2.

 ## Features